aadesh4281-afk/Data-Analyst-Portfolio/University-Database-Management-System/README.md

 # University Database Management System (SQL)

 ## 📊 Overview

-This project involves designing and managing a university database using SQL.
-It includes tables for students, courses, and enrollments.
+This project involves creating and managing a university database using SQL.
+It includes tables for students, professors, and colleges, along with multiple queries for data analysis.

 ## 🛠 Tools Used

-* SQL (MySQL / PostgreSQL)
+* SQL

 ## 📌 Key Features

-* Database creation (tables, relationships)
-* Data insertion and management
+* Table creation and modification
-* Queries for data retrieval and analysis
+* Data retrieval using SELECT queries
+* Aggregate functions (SUM, COUNT, AVG)
+* Advanced queries using JOIN and UNION
-* Joins, aggregations, and filtering
+* Data filtering using WHERE and LIKE

 ## 📈 SQL Concepts Used

-* SELECT, WHERE, GROUP BY
+* SELECT, WHERE
-* JOIN (INNER, LEFT)
+* JOIN (Inner Join)
+* UNION
+* ALTER TABLE
-* Aggregate Functions (SUM, COUNT, AVG)
+* Aggregate Functions
-* Subqueries

 ## 🎯 Conclusion

-This project demonstrates strong SQL skills for database design and querying.
+This project demonstrates strong SQL fundamentals and the ability to work with relational databases.